maccu71/projects/README.md

     type: RollingUpdate  ## other option - OnDelete
     rollingUpdate:
       maxUnavailable: 1  ## speaks for itself
-  minReadySeconds: 20    ## wait 20 sec to be sure the pod works well
+  minReadySeconds: 20    ## optional; wait 20 sec to be sure the pod works well
   template:
     metadata:
       labels: